cash0826/python-inheritence-class-methods-technical-lesson/README.md

   * Clone the forked repository to your local machine.
 * Open and Run File
   * Open the project in VSCode.
-  * Run npm install to install all necessary dependencies.
+  * Run `pipenv install` to install all necessary dependencies.
+  * Run `pipenv shell` to enter the virtual environment.

 ### Task 1: Define the Problem